yeojunjie/tp/docs/UserGuide.md

 Notes:
 - `index` must be a positive integer and must correspond to an existing student.
-- You may remove all of a student's tags by typing `t/` without specifying any tags after it.
+- You may remove all of a student's tags by typing `t/` without specifying any tags after it, e.g. `student edit 1 t/`

 ### List students: `student list`